Free Trial Try Design Master for 30 Days

 Sort by

-One-Line Diagram Graphics Disconnected From the Model
+Single-Line Diagram Graphics Disconnected From the Model

-One-line diagram items can lose their links to the Revit model if they are copied or moved.
+Single-line diagram items can lose their links to the Revit model if they are copied or moved.
 This article details the solutions and common causes.

 8